Women in film: Chick flicks

 Chick flick is a slang term for the film genre dealing mainly with love and romance and is targeted to a female audience.
 Feminists such as Gloria Steinem have objected to terms such as "chick flick" and the related term "chick lit" and a film critic has called the term "chick flick" derogatory.
 It can be specifically defined as a genre in which a woman is the protagonist.
 Although many types of films may be directed toward the female gender, "chick flick" is typically used only in reference to films that emotion or contain themes that are relationship-based (although not necessarily romantic as many other themes may be present).
 Chick flicks often are released en masse around Valentine's Day.
 The equivalent for male audiences is the guy-cry film.

 Generally, a chick flick is a film designed to have an innate appeal to women, typically young women.
 Defining a chick flick is, as the New York Times has stated, more of a parlor game than a science.
 These films are generally held in popular culture as having formulaic, paint-by-numbers plot lines and characters.
 This makes usage of the term "problematic" for implying "frivolity, artlessness, and utter commercialism", according to ReelzChannel.
 However, several chick flicks have received high critical acclaim for their stories and performances.
 For example, the 1983 film Terms of Endearment received Academy Awards for Best Screenplay, Best Picture, Best Director, Best Actress, and Best Actor in a Supporting Role.

 Nora Ephron was known for her romantic comedy films and was nominated three times for the Academy Award for Best Original Screenplay: for Silkwood, When Harry Met Sally..., and Sleepless in Seattle.
 Her last film was Julie & Julia.
-More recently films such as Return to Me, What a Girl Wants, Bride and Prejudice, Bridget Jones's Diary and its sequel Bridget Jones: The Edge of Reason, 27 Dresses, I Hate Valentine's Day, Post Grad, The Proposal, Friends with Kids, Obvious Child, Everything, Everything, Always Be My Maybe, Little Women and Wild Mountain Thyme have been made with a swathed unabashed feel-good tone.
+More recently films such as Return to Me, What a Girl Wants, Bride and Prejudice, Bridget Jones's Diary and its sequel Bridget Jones: The Edge of Reason, 27 Dresses, I Hate Valentine's Day, Post Grad, The Proposal, Friends with Kids, Obvious Child, Everything, Everything, Always Be My Maybe, Little Women and Wild Mountain Thyme have been also been made.